-The 2019 Arizona State Tax Credit deadline for contributions is April 15, 2020, so you can calculate your state tax liability and determine the maximum amount of credit that you should take.
-If the contribution is made January 1 through April 15, 2020, then the transaction may be considered a 2019 of a 2020 Arizona tax credit.
+The 2019 Arizona State Individual Income Tax Credit deadline for contributions was April 15, 2020, so you can calculate your state tax liability and determine the maximum amount of credit that you should take.
+If the contribution is made January 1 through April 15, 2020, then the transaction may be considered a 2019 or a 2020 Arizona tax credit.

 |Single Taxpayer||Tax Credit Amount||Married Tax Filers||Tax Credit Amounts|